likelymichael/likelymichael/README.md

 ### Hi there! 👋

-I'm Michael, a **Cloud Solutions Architect** and **Platform Engineer** with a deep understanding of cloud infrastructure, automation, and developer tooling.
+I'm Michael, a **Platform Engineer** with a deep understanding of cloud infrastructure, automation, and developer tooling.
 Over the years, I've had the opportunity to design and manage cloud solutions, implement DevOps practices, and build platforms that empower teams to maximize their tech stack.

 Recently, I’ve developed a strong passion for software development, focusing on creating efficient and impactful tools with **Go**, **JavaScript**, and **TypeScript**.
 I’m always excited to collaborate, learn, and contribute to innovative projects that solve real-world problems.